Nuclear Megaproject Risk - Strategic Planning, Delay Governance & Dispute Readiness in the New Nuclear Era

 It will not reward improvisation.

-Nuclear megaproject success lies at the intersection of engineering, risk modelling, and dispute preparedness.
+Nuclear megaproject success lies at the intersection of

 And in that environment, structured delay governance becomes a competitive advantage.